jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

 * The section 81 WRN is generated in the following format: {HA SWA prefix}S81{numerical suffix}
-    * **HA SWA prefix** - See the works reference number section for more details.
+    * **HA SWA prefix** - Two characters of the related HA organisation from the SWA code list.
     * **Numerical suffix** - randomly generated 8-digit number (following the unique WRN rule).

 ### 14.2.
 Section 81 reference number

-randomly generated 8-digit number (following the unique WRN rule)

-* The section 81 reference number is generated in the following format: {HA SWA prefix}S81{numerical suffix}
+* The section 81 reference number is generated in the following format: {WRN}-S81
-    * **WRN** - See the works reference number section for more details.
-    * **Numerical suffix** - A minimum of two numbers starting from 01 for the first FPN created on the works record and counts up consecutively for each additional FPN (i.e. -01, -02, -03 etc).

 ### 14.3.
 Managing section 81